A History of Teton County Library

 Landmarks & Brief History of Teton County Library

-May 1915: St. John’s Public Library opened its doors in St. John’s House in Jackson.
+May 1915: St. John’s Community Library opened its doors in St. John’s House in Jackson for paying patrons.

-January 8, 1938: The Teton County Library opened in a room in the American Legion Hall.
+January 8, 1938: Teton County Library opened a public library in a room in the American Legion Hall.

 April 1991: Library Board purchased 3.7 acres of land; Private fundraising supplied $400,000 for the purchase

 November 1992: Will Bruder was chosen as the architect for the project.

 August 1994: The Capital Facilities Tax, provided funding for the planning, construction, and equipping of the new 24,000 square foot library.

 September 1997: Teton County Library at 125 Virginian Lane was opened.